Introduction

 What is the life expectancy of a combine harvester?

 it could have 4,000-5,000 engine hours and 2,500-3,000 separator hours or more.
 The depreciation of the machine slows over time.
-By the time it reach 17-20 years old, typically the value of the machine is 10-20% of the original value when the machine was new.
+By the time it reaches 17-20 years old, typically, the value of the machine is 10-20% of the original value when the machine was new.

 How much fuel does a combine burn?